Kasimir123/Blog-Posts/JourneyToSavagePlanet/README.md

 ## Finding the ammo assembly

 Now that we found the ammo pointer we can actually do the correct approach for natively approaching the unreal game engine.
-We are going to right click on one of the pointers we found, press fine what writes to this address, click yes to attach debugger, and then click find what writes the address pointed at by this pointer.
+We are going to right click on one of the pointers we found, press find what writes to this address, click yes to attach debugger, and then click find what writes the address pointed at by this pointer.

 Once the debugger was attached I then shot my gun 10 times and let it reload, at this point I saw the following: